efrainva/Sprint-Challenge-React-Wars/Answers.md

 1. What does it mean to _think_ in react?

-1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component. class statefull is used for objects and there atributes and functional componet deals, renders and moves around data
 1. Describe state.
   state is use to gather/move data in a local file
 1. Describe props.